Shapeshifter17/Shapeshifter17/README.md

 # Welcome to my GitHub profile

 My name is Andrei Barbulescu and I am a third-year computer science student at Concordia University.
-I am currently learning how to use NeoVim.
+I have recently made the switch to a linux developping environment and I am learning how to use NeoVim and tmux right now.

 ## Languages and tools

+Java | C# | C/C++

 <!--